wintechis/exec-graph-apps/documentation/pages/app-web-tutorial.md

 The application opens the opportunity to create a query to customize the displayed data.
 To open the Query Editor click the respective icon in the top bar on the explorer page.
 The query editor provides different options to change the query, however, in the background they all utilise SPARQL the query language.

 ### 1. Library

-Select a predefined query to quickly find data relating to a specific topic or if a specific kind.
+Select a predefined query to quickly find data relating to a specific topic or of a specific kind.

 ### 2. Filter

 This tab allows you to only include specific types (classes) of nodes in the graph.
 It will include all edges between them.

 ### 3. Advanced

 The advanced editor provides a form with autocompletion lists to create a custom SPARQL query.
-Please note, that basic SPARQL knowledge is required to efficently use the advanced editor-
+Please note, that basic SPARQL knowledge is required to efficiently use the advanced editor.

 ### 4. SPARQL

 For full flexibility you may use the free-text SPARQL editor to create a custom query.